plone/training/behaviors_2.rst

     By declaring a static name, we won't run into problems if we restructure the code.

-    You can see, that we initialize the data if it doesn't exist.
+    You can see that we initialize the data if it doesn't exist.
 We work with PersistentDict and PersistentList.
 To understand why we do this, it is important to understand how the ZODB works.

     .. seealso::

         The ZODB can store objects.
 It has a special root object that you will never touch.
-Whatever you store where, will be part of the root object, except if it is an object sublclassing :samp:`persistent.Persistent` Then it will be stored independently.
+Whatever you store there, will be part of the root object, except if it is an object subclassing :samp:`persistent.Persistent` Then it will be stored independently.

         Zope/ZODB Persistent objects note when you change an attribute on it and mark itself as changed.
 Changed objects will be saved to the database.
 This happens automatically.
-Each request begins a transaction and after our code ran and the Zope Server is preparing to send back the response we generated, the transaction will be committed and everything we changed will be saved.
+Each request begins a transaction and after our code runs and the Zope Server is preparing to send back the response we generated, the transaction will be committed and everything we changed will be saved.

-        Now, if have a normal dictionary on a persistent object, and you will only change the dictionary, the persistent object has no way to know, if the dictionary has been changed.
+        Now, if have a normal dictionary on a persistent object, and you will only change the dictionary, the persistent object has no way to know if the dictionary has been changed.
 This `happens`_ from time to time.

         So one solution is to change the special attribute :samp:`_p_changed` to :samp:`True` on the persistent object, or to use a PersistentDict.
 That is what we are doing here.

         You can find more information in the documentation of the ZODB, in particular `Rules for Persistent Classes <http://www.zodb.org/en/latest/documentation/guide/prog-zodb.html#rules-for-writing-persistent-classes>`_

     Next we provide the internal fields via properties.
-Using this form of property, makes them read only property, as we did not define write handlers.
+Using this form of property makes them read only properties, as we did not define write handlers.
 We don't need them so we won't add them.

     As you have seen in the Schema declaration, if you run your site in debug mode, you will see an edit field for these fields.
 But trying to change these fields will throw an exception.